apache/apisix-website/website/blog/2021-01-21-run-ingress-apisix-on-amazon-eks.md

 Amazon Elastic Kubernetes Service ([Amazon EKS](https://amazonaws-china.com/eks/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc&eks-blogs.sort-by=item.additionalFields.createdDate&eks-blogs.sort-order=desc)) gives you the flexibility to start, run, and scale Kubernetes applications in the AWS cloud or on-premises.
 This article explains how to run Ingress APISIX on it.

-Ingress APISIX brings good features (traffic splitting, multiple protocols, authentication and etc) of Apache APISIX to Kubernetes, with a well-designed Controller componment to drive it, which helps users to achieve complex demands for the north-south traffic.
+Ingress APISIX brings good features (traffic splitting, multiple protocols, authentication and etc) of Apache APISIX to Kubernetes, with a well-designed Controller component to drive it, which helps users to achieve complex demands for the north-south traffic.

 ## Prerequisites